The House Of Stuart

 Anne's mother was mortally ill, it is suspected of breast cancer.
 Anne had not been back in England a year when Anne Hyde died, she was only six, possibly too young to remember her mother well.
 Sarah Jennings, a girl older than herself, became a firm favourite, with whom she formed a close relationship, Sarah later married a young army officer, named John Churchill.

 PRINCE GEORGE OF DENMARK

-A marriage was arranged for Princess Anne with Prince George of Denmark, a good-looking young man, who was tall and blonde.
+A marriage was arranged for Princess Anne with Prince George of Denmark (pictured right), a good-looking young man, who was tall and blonde.
 The marriage took place on 28th July, 1683.
 Despite his good looks, George was rather dull and stupid, he also had a rather unpleasant fondness for the bottle.
-Charles II unkindly said of him " I have tried him drunk and I have tried him sober and there is nothing in him."
+Charles II rather unkindly said of George " I have tried him drunk and I have tried him sober and there is nothing in him."

 Anne and George, however, became devoted to each other.
 After her marriage, her favourite Sarah Jennings was appointed as her Lady of the Bedchamber.

 When William of Orange landed in 1688, the Protestant Anne deserted her Catholic father, a heart breaking experience for him, despite his many faults he had been a doting father to both his daughters.
 William and Mary were jointly offered the throne.
 The two sisters had an emotional reunion on Mary's return from Holland, which unfortunately did not endure and they soon fell into disagreement.
 Anne came to strongly resent William's much voiced low opinion of her husband.